EleutherAI/lm-evaluation-harness/README.md

 ## Usage

+### Download datasets

+The StoryCloze dataset must be downloaded manually.
+You can get it at https://www.cs.rochester.edu/nlp/rocstories/

 ### Evaluate a task

 To evaluate a model, (e.g. GPT-2) on NLU tasks (e.g. RTE, Winograd Scheme Challenge), you can run the following command.